- Download our Moving to Brazil Guide (PDF)

 The workplace in Brazil is highly diversified, and many local as well as multinational companies employ people of many nationalities.
 Brazilians are generally receptive and welcoming of expats, but non-white foreigners and those from African countries may experience some discrimination.

-While systemic racism and exclusion remain widespread in Brazil, some companies in the country are beginning to prioritise diversity.
-More than 90 companies signed an open letter addressed to the 2022 presidential candidates to advocate for including LGBTQI+ individuals in the workplace.
-The new president has also signed several affirmative action decrees to increase the representation of marginalised groups in Congress, universities and companies.
+While systemic racism and exclusion are still widespread in Brazil, some companies in the country are beginning to prioritise diversity.
+More than 90 companies signed an open letter addressed to the 2022 presidential candidates to advocate for including LGBTQ+ individuals in the workplace.
+The new president has also signed several affirmative action decrees to increase the representation of marginalised groups in Congress and universities, as well as companies.

 Safety in Brazil

-The 2023 Global Peace Index ranked Brazil 132nd out of 163 countries, with a peace score of 2.46 out of a possible 5.
-New arrivals to Brazil will need to be cautious and keep their valuables out of sight as pickpocketing, muggings, robberies and kidnappings are common.
+The 2024 Global Peace Index ranked Brazil 131st out of 163 countries, showing a slight improvement from previous years.
+If you’re moving to Brazil, you’ll still need to be cautious and keep your valuables out of sight.
+Pickpocketing, muggings, robberies, and kidnappings are common.

 Another potential safety hazard new arrivals should be cautious of is driving in Brazil.
-Drivers in the country are known for being aggressive, which could be jarring for expats from some countries.
-Expats can use public transport in Brazil's major cities, as this is a much safer and more convenient option.
+Drivers in the country are known for being aggressive, which could be jarring if you’re from some countries.
+You can use public transport in Brazil’s major cities, as this is a much safer and more convenient option.

 Calendar initiatives in Brazil